laravel/prompts/README.md

 use function Laravel\Prompts\password;

 $password = password(
-    message: 'Please provide a password',
+    label: 'Please provide a password',
     validate: function ($value) {
         if (strlen($value) < 8) {
             return 'Password must have at least 8 characters.';